msyamkumar/cs220-s22-projects/p11/README.md

 ### #Q8: Plot the correlation between the length of a comment text (x-axis) and the number of likes on the comment (y-axis).
 #### #Q8.1 Verify your plot using `verify_scatter`

+**CORRECTION:** A previous version (before 4/13, 11:30PM) of `plot_points.json` flipped the x and y axes for this question.
+Please redownload `plot_points.json` from Github to update the plot verification tool.

 Your output should be a **scatter** plot.
 Each comment should be represented as a point on the graph with the horizontal axis representing the length of the comment text, and the vertical axis representing the number of likes.